arex388/Arex388.AspNetCore/README.md

 #### TokenProvider

 The `TokenProvider` is a small helper class for generating random strings.
 It is not secure by any means, but works fine for temporary passwords or validation tokens.
+I've also decided to make it a static class and add helper methods for the 3.0.0 update.

-    var token = new TokenProvider(...).Create(128);
+    var token = TokenProvider.Create(128);